Martin Luther King Jr. Day: Netflix movies, TV shows and books on systemic racism

-This Monday, Jan.
-18, brings Martin Luther King Jr. Day, a federal US holiday for celebrating the life and achievements of the late civil rights leader, and a chance to recommit to better understanding and combatting systemic racism and oppression.
+This Monday brings Martin Luther King Jr. Day, a federal US holiday for celebrating the life and achievements of the late civil rights leader, and a chance to recommit to better understanding and combating systemic racism and oppression.

 Ahead of Martin Luther King Jr. Day, here are some recommendations pulled from those lists and crowdsourced from CNET staff.
 If you can't get to your local library or bookstore, here's some information on e-readers.
 If you're struggling with how to stream, read more about the best streaming devices and streaming services.